-When the Scan Tool enters the "enhanced" mode (and Honda/Acura is selected, if prompted), the Honda Acura Enhanced menu displays.
+When View Enhanced DTCs is selected from the Enhanced Main Menu (and Honda/Acura is selected, if prompted), the Honda Acura Enhanced menu displays.
 Depending on the protocol used to communicate with your vehicle, the Honda/Acura Enhanced menu provides options to view:

-- Confirmed DTCs or Temporary DTCs - Confirmed DTCs or Pending DTCs - - A "One moment please" message displays while the Scan Tool retrieves the selected DTCs. - If the Scan Tool fails to link to the vehicle's computer, a "Linking Failed" message shows on the Scan Tool's display. - Verify the ignition is ON, then press the ENTER → button to continue.
+- Permanent DTCs or Temporary DTCs - Confirmed DTCs or History DTCs - - A "One moment please" message displays while the Scan Tool retrieves the selected DTCs. - If the Scan Tool fails to link to the vehicle's computer, a "Linking Failed" message shows on the Scan Tool's display.

+- Verify the ignition is ON, then press the ENTER/LD "button to continue. - 2.
+To read the display:

-Refer to DISPLAY FUNCTIONS on page 8 for a description of LCD display elements.
+Refer to DISPLAY FUNCTIONS on page 12 for a description of LCD display elements.

-- A visible ← icon indicates that the Scan Tool is being powered through the vehicle's DLC connector. - The upper right hand corner of the display shows the number of the code currently being displayed, the total number of codes retrieved. - The Diagnostic Trouble Code (DTC) and related code definition are shown in the lower section of the LCD display.
+- A visible icon indicates that the Scan Tool is being powered through the vehicle's DLC connector. - A visible dp icon indicates that the Scan Tool is linked to (communicating with) the vehicle's computer. - The upper right hand corner of the display shows the number of the code currently being displayed, the total number of codes retrieved.

+The Diagnostic Trouble Code (DTC) and related code definition are shown in the lower section of the LCD display.